 3. Fit In Your 150 Minutes

 Another crucial way to keep your heart healthy is by exercising it!
-The CDC recommends adults get at least 150 minutes of moderate-intensity aerobic activity each week, or 30 minutes a day, 3 days a week.
+The of moderate-intensity aerobic activity each week, or 30 minutes a day, 3 days a week.
 Or, if running is more your style, you could also aim for 75 minutes of vigorous-intensity activity.

 If that sounds like a lot, know that you can break it down even further.
 Don't have a half hour every weekday to dedicate to exercise?
 You probably have 10 minutes!
 By taking several 'mini-workouts' throughout the day, you can reap the same benefits as one long session.